A Local’s London 4 Days Itinerary: See the Best of London

 London Eye

-You need to buy a timed ticket to avoid queuing for the tickets (the queue is long even with the pre-purchased tickets FYI!).
+✅ You need to buy a timed ticket to avoid queuing for the tickets (the queue is long even with the pre-purchased tickets, but it goes faster!).

 Southbank